NotSoAshenOne/ENCE260-2024-Battleships/README.md

 The attacker’s screen displays a target, indicating where they are aiming.
 The attacker only sees successful hits—misses will not be shown on the display.

 - **Attack**: Once the target is selected, press down the navswitch to send the attack.
 - **Hit/Miss Confirmation**: Both sides will confirm whether the attack was a hit or miss.
+After confirmation, the attacker will be presented with a number indicating their current hits.
-After confirmation, the game automatically switches back to the defender phase.
+- When the **blue LED** turns on, this indicates the attacker can switch to the defender phase.

 ### **Winning and Losing**
 The game ends when one side loses all their ships: